Policies & Documents

 - Effective governance in the Trust is supported through:

-- The Chairs’ Forum – whereon the Chair of the Trust Board and the Chairs of the Local Governing Bodies.
+d) The Chairs’ Forum – comprising the Chair of the Trust Board and the Chairs of the Local Governing Bodies.
 This meets at least termly.

-- The Trust Leadership Team (TLT) – the Chief Executive, Headteachers and Chief Financial and Operations Director.
+f) The Trust Leadership Team (TLT) – the Chief Executive, Headteacher (Broom Leys (Primary Lead)), Chief Financial and Operations Director and Trust Governance Officer.
 The wider Senior Leadership Team (SLT) supports the TLT.

 - The Trust operates Strategic (Board level) and operational (Local Governing Body level) risk management.
 The Risk Registers and related risk management processes are overseen by the Audit and Risk Committee.